Xbox Series X stock tracker: Buy Xbox Series X in the US, UK and AUS here

 GameStop

 GameStop sold the Xbox Series X and Xbox Series S for Black Friday in-store, but quantity was limited.
-It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website over the next week or two for any festive surprises.View Deal
+It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website between now and the end of the year for more updates..View Deal

 Target

-Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in yet, but we'd be surprised if hasn't allocated stock for the pre-Christmas shopping rush.
-Bookmark the page and check back, and we'll keep you updated!View Deal
+Target has sold out of the Xbox Series X and Xbox Series S. The retailer hasn't confirmed that it's getting more in yet, but we'd be surprised if hasn't allocated stock for the post-Christmas sales.View Deal

 Where to buy Xbox Series X [UK]